ToolBook

 4. Set the number of people

 Use the +/- buttons or type directly.
 Default is 1 (no split).
-Enable round-up for clean per-person cash amounts.
+Enable round-up for clean per-person amounts.

 5. Read the results